 One downside of living in Middletown, however, is that residents on average have to contend with a long commute, spending on average 32.73 minutes every day commuting to work.

 If knowledge is power, Middletown is a pretty powerful place.
 61.02% of the adults in Middletown have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Middletown in 2018 was $46,874, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $187,496 for a family of four.

 Middletown is a somewhat ethnically-diverse town.
 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middletown residents report their race to be White, followed by Asian.
-Important ancestries of people in Middletown include Irish, English, Italian, and European.
+Important ancestries of people in Middletown include Irish, English, Italian, and Polish.

 The most common language spoken in Middletown is English.
 Other important languages spoken here include Spanish and Indic languages.